getsmap/smap-responsive/README.md

 Second.
 This framework is built to be **dynamic** and serve multiple objectives in various contexts.
 Smap-responsive is used in many different types of external applications as well as for stand-alone maps.
 Although every map is unique, most functionality can be re-used for each map.
 As a bonus, this also means existing functionality has been well tested.

 Third.
 In order to minimise the need of programmers' hands-on – we put a lot of effort into making this framework as **easy to use** as possible for the administrator.
 New maps – from the most advanced to the simplest of simple – can be created by just copying and modifying one configuration file.
 This gives the administrator a lot of **power** and **flexibility** – without doing any programming.
-For instance, all options of a plugin can be changed from the configuration file.
-But if no options are provided the plugin's defaults are used.
-As simple as possible, yet no simpler.

 ---